MadsonAlan/MadsonAlan/README.md

 - 🔥 Developer Full Stack Web focused in front-end

-- 🌱 I'm currently learning more Docker, GraphQL and Storybook
+- 🌱 I'm currently learning more Docker and Java

-- 🔭 I’m currently working at [Petruz Fruity](http://petruz.com/en)
+- 🔭 I’m currently working at [FADESP | SEFA ](http://www.sefa.pa.gov.br/)

 - 👨‍💻 All of my projects are available at [my portifolio](https://portfolio-madson.vercel.app/)